emissary-ingress/emissary/docs/user-guide/grpc.md

         upstream:
           alpn_protocols: ["h2"]
 ```
 We need to tell Ambassador to route to the `service:` over https and have the service listen on `443`.
 We also need to give tell Ambassador to use ALPN protocols when originating TLS with the application, the same way we did with TLS termination.
-This is done by setting `alpn_protocols: ["h2"]` under a tls-context name (like `upstream`) and telling the service to use that tls-context in the mapping by setting `tls: upstream`.
+This is done by setting `alpn_protocols: ["h2"]` under a tls-context name (like `upstream`) in the TLS module and telling the service to use that tls-context in the mapping by setting `tls: upstream`.

 Refer to the [TLS document](/reference/core/tls) for more information on TLS origination.

 ### gRPC Headers